How does the quality of the U.S. health care system compare to other countries?

-The slideshow is part of the Peterson-Kaiser Health System Tracker, an online information hub dedicated to monitoring and assessing the performance of the U.S. health system.
-More information about the analysis related to the slideshow is available through the tracker.
+The chart collection is part of the Peterson-KFF Health System Tracker, an online information hub dedicated to monitoring and assessing the performance of the U.S. health system.